Scalar resonance in graviton-graviton scattering at high-energies: the graviball: The graviball

-Then we introduce a condition of \textit{maximum smoothness} when moving from $d_c$ down to $d=4$ and which is based on requiring that the properties of the scattering amplitude at both points are as close to each other as possible.
-We implement this by defining a measure of the differences $r=|\Lambda_{d_c}^2-\Lambda^2|/\Lambda^2$ and by minimizing it with respect to $\log a $ and $y$.
+The scattering amplitude is IR-finite for $d=5$ and there should be a minimal non-integer dimension $d_c\lesssim 5$ below which the expansion in powers of $\vep=d-5$ stops being reliable.
+Then, we introduce a condition of \textit{maximum smoothness} to determine $d_c$ which is based on requiring that the properties of the scattering amplitudes at $d_c$ and the regularized ones at $d=4$ are as close as possible to each other.
+We implement this by defining a measure of the differences $r=|\Lambda_{d_c}^2-\Lambda^2|/\Lambda^2$, with $\Lambda_{dc}$ the cutoff at $d=d_c$ ($\omega=1$), and by minimizing it with respect to $\log a $ (for more details see \cite{graviballlong}).
+Interestingly, $r$ has a minimum for $\log a\approx 1$, in agreement with our expectations that $\log a={\cal O}(1)$.
+According to Eq.~\eqref{eq:grav.pole.app} this leads to a pole at $d=4$ whose absolute position is